Technology

 Taavi Rõivas

 A marathon runner himself, the most recent addition to Lympo’s team is former Estonian Prime Minister Taavi Rõivas, who joined Lympo as the new chairman of the company’s supervisory board in August this year.
-The 38-year-old now serves as member of the country’s parliament and is an expert in digitalisation, having played a key role in ensuring Estonia’s arrival as a world leader in digital technology during his tenure as Prime Minister.
+The 38-year-old now serves as a member of the country’s parliament and is an expert in digitalisation, having played a key role in ensuring Estonia’s arrival as a world leader in digital technology during his tenure as Prime Minister.

 The startup’s CEO and co-founder Ada Jonuse is confident that Rõivas’ previous tech experience will make him the right fit to help Lympo “transform the fitness and healthy lifestyle industry” through the use of blockchain and data.